wui-hong/tp/docs/DeveloperGuide.md

 ---

-**Use case 1: Listing all persons in the contact list, sorted by balance**
+**Use case 1: Listing all persons in the contact list**

 **MSS**

 1. User requests to view all contacts in the contact list.
 2. Spend n Split shows a list of contacts.
-3. User enters the command to sort the list by balance.
-4. Spend n Split shows the list of contacts now sorted by balance.

 Use case ends.

+Extensions:
+* 1a.
+The user can include a flag to sort the list by name.
+  * 1a1.
+Spend n Split shows the list of contacts now sorted by name.
+  * 1a2.
+Use case resumes at step 4.

 ---